Tonya Harding: Nancy Kerrigan

 On January 6, 1994, one day before the U.S. Figure Skating Championship first Ladies' Singles competition, Nancy Kerrigan was attacked in a corridor after a practice session at the Detroit Cobo Arena.
 The aftermath of the attack was recorded on a news camera and broadcast around the world.
 The assailant was Shane Stant, contracted to break her right knee; he turned himself in to the FBI in Phoenix on January 14.
-Stant and his uncle, Derrick Smith, were hired for this assault by Harding's ex-husband, Jeff Gillooly, and her bodyguard Shawn Eckardt.
+Stant and his uncle, Derrick Smith, were hired for this assault by Harding's ex-husband, Jeff Gillooly, and her bodyguard, Shawn Eckardt.
 After failing to find Kerrigan in Massachusetts, Stant had taken a 20-hour bus trip to Detroit.
 Nancy Kerrigan was walking behind a curtain when Stant rushed behind her.
 Using both hands, he swung a 21-inch (53 cm) ASP telescopic baton at her right leg, striking above her knee.
 The attack was intended to seriously injure Kerrigan so that she could not compete in the Nationals (Kerrigan was the defending 1993 Champion) nor the Winter Olympics.
-Kerrigan's leg was not broken but severely bruised, forcing her to withdraw from the Championships and forgo competing to retain the U.S. Ladies' title.
+Kerrigan's leg was not broken but was severely bruised, forcing her to withdraw from the Championships, and forgo competing to retain the U.S. Ladies' title.
 On January 8, Harding won the U.S. title; she and Kerrigan were then both selected for the 1994 Olympic team.

-KOIN-TV interview, two men arrested, USFSA comments
+KOIN-TV interview, Eckardt and Smith arrests, USFSA comments

 On January 11, Harding was interviewed for KOIN-TV in Portland, Oregon.
 Harding was asked whether someone she knew could have planned the attack.
 Harding replied, "I have definitely thought about it."
 Gillooly stood in her view behind the camera during the interview.
-The interview ended with Harding saying, "No one controls my life but me...if there's something in there that I don't like, I'm going to change it."
+The interview ended with Harding saying, "No one controls my life but me... if there's something in there that I don't like, I'm going to change it."
 Harding also confirmed she had spoken with FBI agents in Detroit and again in Portland.
 On January 13, Eckardt and Smith were arrested.
 On January 14, the United States Figure Skating Association (USFSA) made a statement on whether Eckardt's arrest affected Harding's Olympic placement: "We will deal only with the facts."
-Harding and Gillooly's separate lawyers confirmed the couple were in daily contact and cooperation with law enforcement.
+Harding's and Gillooly's separate lawyers confirmed the couple were in daily contact and cooperation with law enforcement.
 On January 15, Harding and Gillooly spoke with reporters, but declined to comment about the investigation.
-On January 16, Harding's lawyer held a press conference in which he read a statement denying Harding's involvement in the attack on Kerrigan.
+On January 16, Harding's lawyer held a press conference, in which he read a statement denying Harding's involvement in the attack on Kerrigan.
 Harding left her home that evening to practice with her coaches, where she spoke with reporters and performed a triple Axel.